 Given how common moisture problems are today, flooring contractors should build moisture mitigation into their schedule.
 That may mean educating the general contractor (GC) about the importance of moisture mitigation to the performance and lifespan of the finished floor—and to reducing the GC’s risk of a call-back.

-To minimize the impact on project schedules and budgets, it is wise to seek out moisture mitigation solutions that are fast and easy to install, and that do not involve time- and labor-intensive preparation of the concrete slab.
+To minimize the impact on project schedules and budgets, it is wise to seek out moisture mitigation solutions like the KOVARA floor moisture barrier, which is fast and easy to install, and does not involve time- and labor-intensive preparation of the concrete slab.
 It is important to avoid methods that require noisy shot-blasting of the slab.

 They say that fortune favors the prepared.
 Thinking ahead and preparing your moisture mitigation strategy well in advance of a flooring project will help minimize Murphy’s impact on your productivity.